UNIVERSITY POLICY ON CONFIDENTIALITY OF STUDENT RECORDS

 Eastern Illinois University has designated some information about students as directory information.
 Directory information may be publicly shared by the institution unless the student has placed a formal restriction on its release.

-Directory information includes: name, E-number, local and home telephone numbers, local and home addresses, EIU e-mail addresses, dates of attendance, degrees earned, honors and awards, majors, minors, concentrations, and options, and photographs for internal University use, including by the University Police Department.
+Directory information includes: name, E-number, local and home telephone numbers, local and home addresses, EIU e-mail addresses, Level (Undergraduate, Graduate, Post Baccalaureate), dates of attendance (including full or part-time status), degrees earned, honors and awards, majors, minors, concentrations, and options, and photographs for internal University use, including by the University Police Department.

 A student must file a Request to Withhold Directory Information form with the University's Registrar to prevent disclosure of directory information.

 Students who obtain a personal electronic mail account through the University should be aware that their name, student status, and email "address" cannot be withheld from internet access.

 Directory information on individual students may be made available to the public by the appropriate educational record custodian.

 Information about a student's educational record should be released to a third party outside the University only by the appropriate educational record custodian.
 A written and dated request signed by the student is required before releasing information.

 Definition of School Officials

 Information from a student's educational record should be shared within the University only among appropriate "school officials".
 A school official is a person employed by the University in an administrative, supervisory, academic, research or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted (such as an attorney, auditor, National Student Clearinghouse, Credentials, Inc. or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.